Devansh-g1/CryptoGig/QUICK_REFERENCE.md

 ### Wallet Not Connecting
 1. Install MetaMask or Rainbow wallet
-2. Switch to Sepolia network
+2. Switch to Holesky network
 3. Refresh page
 4. Try connecting again

 ### Wrong Network
-1. Wallet will auto-switch to Sepolia
+1. Wallet will auto-switch to Holesky
 2. If not, manually switch in wallet
 3. Refresh page

 ### Insufficient USDC
-1. Get test USDC from faucet
+1. Deploy your own mock USDC (see HOLESKY_MIGRATION_GUIDE.md)
 2. Or use "Swap ETH to USDC" feature
 3. Ensure you have ETH for gas
+4. Use provided mock USDC address

 ### Swap Failed
 1. Check ETH balance (need for gas)